Skip to main content

 Harold Goldblatt, a London-based accountant, was a key figure in the formation of the charity after being heavily involved in the creation of the PCA in 1967.
 He established the Cricketers’ Association Charity in 1975 which used money from over-rate fines imposed by the Test and County Cricket Board on players to help cricketers who had fallen on hard times after they left the game.

-When over-rate fines were abolished, the funding for the Charitable Trust dwindled and the decision was taken to establish the PCA Professional Cricketers' Trust, with high-profile fundraising events to generate more revenue to help more members.
-The Charitable Trust and Professional Cricketers' Trust eventually merged.
+When over-rate fines were abolished, the funding for the Charitable Trust dwindled and the decision was taken to establish the PCA Cricketers’ Trust, with high-profile fundraising events to generate more revenue to help more members.
+The Charitable Trust and Cricketers’ Trust eventually merged.

-The Professional Cricketers' Trust was officially registered as a charity in 2007 to help players and their immediate family in times of hardship and upheaval.
+The Cricketers’ Trust was officially registered as a charity in 2007 to help players and their immediate family in times of hardship and upheaval.
 With assistance ranging from medical advice, provision of specialist equipment, funding operations and proving support for other health and wellbeing issues.

 Fundraising